jingjingtapa/EmbeddedSystem-4/README.md

 -Road Following Model Files: https://drive.google.com/file/d/1g_8oEuTFDXHmiVj67eOxyR-TZwBn221D/view?usp=drive_link

--train_road_center_model_v1.ipynb: This file can modify the pixels of an image, sort names, label images by adding dots, and create a trained model using the YOLO model.
+-train_road_center_model_v1.ipynb: This file can modify the pixels of an image, sort names, label images by adding dots, and create a trained model using the AlexNet model.